-4) It is not known whether EAAT1 that its level is reduced by deleting ephrinB2 (as shown in Figure 5) is needed for fear memory formation.
-We will therefore examine whether UCPH-101, a selective inhibitor EAAT1 (Jensen et al., 2009) impairs fear conditioning LTM, when injected into the BLA 30 minutes before auditory fear conditioning.
-This will allow us to examine whether EAAT1 has an effect on LTM and infer how ephrinB2 affects fear conditioning through the regulation of EAAT1.
-In case we will see an effect on EAAT2 levels we will also examine the effect of the EAAT2 inhibitor dihydrokainic acid (DHK; Arriza et al., 1994) on fear memory formation and extinction as above.
+4) It is not known whether EAAT1, which is downregulated following ephrinB2 deletion (Figure 5), is needed for fear memory formation.
+We will therefore examine whether UCPH-101, a selective inhibitor of EAAT1 (Jensen et al., 2009), impairs fear conditioning LTM when injected into the BLA 30 min before auditory fear conditioning.
+This will allow us to examine whether EAAT1 affects LTM and to infer how ephrinB2 affects fear conditioning through the regulation of EAAT1.
+If we observe any impact on EAAT2 levels we will also examine the effect of the EAAT2 in this setting by testing the impact of the EAAT2 inhibitor dihydrokainic acid (DHK; Arriza et al., 1994) on fear memory formation and extinction as above.

-Objective #3: In this part, we will study the roles of ephrinB2 in BLA in fear memory enhancement.
-Toward that end, we will: 1) Inject ephrinB2 into the BLA.
-Increasing ephrinB2 in BLA enhances fear LTM (Figure 6).
-2) Study the effects of increasing ephrinB2 in BLA and memory enhancement on the level and modification of glutamate receptors, glutamate transporters and CREB activity in BLA.
-We will also examine the effect of ephrinB2 increase in BLA on fear conditioning-induced neuronal morphogenesis and neurogenesis in BLA.
-3) We will further examine the roles of glutamate receptors and transporters and neurogenesis in ephrinB2-enhanced fear memory formation by injecting specific inhibitors together with ephrinB2 into BLA and examine the effects on fear memory enhancement.
-4) We will overexpress ephrinB2 specifically in astrocytes or excitatory neurons in BLA and study the effects of ephrinB2 enhancement specifically in these cells on fear memory enhancement.
+Objective #3: Establish the cellular and molecular mechanisms through which ephrinB2 mediates the enhancement of long-term memory.
+In this Objective, we will study the roles of ephrinB2 in the BLA in the context of fear memory enhancement.
+To that end, we will: 1) Inject ephrinB2 into the BLA, as increasing ephrinB2 levels in the BLA enhances fear LTM (Figure 6); 2) Study the effects of elevated ephrinB2 levels in the BLA and memory enhancement on glutamate receptors, glutamate transporters, and CREB activity in the BLA, while also assessing fear conditioning-induced neuronal morphogenesis and neurogenesis in the BLA; 3) Examine the roles of neurogenesis, glutamate receptors, and glutamate transporters in the context of ephrinB2-enhanced fear memory formation by injecting specific inhibitors together with ephrinB2 into the BLA and evaluating the effects on fear memory enhancement; and 4) Overexpress ephrinB2 specifically in astrocytes or excitatory neurons in the BLA to study the effects of cell-type-specific ephrinB2 upregulation on fear memory enhancement.

-1) We will inject ephrinB2 into the BLA to enhance long-term fear conditioning memory (as in figure 6).
+1) We will inject ephrinB2 into the BLA to enhance long-term fear conditioning memory (Figure 6).

-2) At 5, 30, 60 and 240 minutes and 48 hrs after fear conditioning the tissue will be processed to detect GluA1, GluA2 in the cell membrane, EAAT1, EAAT2 levels in the cell, NR2B and CREB phosphorylation levels.
-Furthermore, we will examine the effects of ephrinB2 application on dendritic spines morphogenesis 48 hrs after training (as in Costa et al., 2023).
-We will also examine the effects of ephrinB2 application in neurogenesis by examining DCX and BrdU as above 3 weeks after application of ephrinB2 and fear conditioning.
+2) At 5, 30, 60, and 240 min and 48 h after fear conditioning, tissues will be processed to detect GluA1 and GluA2 in the cell membrane, EAAT1 and EAAT2 levels in cells, and NR2B and CREB phosphorylation levels.
+Furthermore, we will examine the effects of ephrinB2 administration on dendritic spine morphogenesis 48 h after training (as in Costa et al., 2023).
+We will also examine the effects of ephrinB2 on neurogenesis by examining DCX and BrdU as above 3 weeks after the injection of ephrinB2 and fear conditioning.

-3) To further examine the possible roles of glutamate receptors and glutamate transporters we will inject inhibitors to the glutamate receptor NR2B (Ifenprodil; e.g. Huang et al., 2019) or glutamate transporters (EAAT1, EAAT2 see above) into the BLA together with the ephrinB2 and examine whether they attenuate the enhancement of memory.
-To further explore the roles of neurogenesis in ephrinB2-mediated fear memory we will inject neurogenesis inhibitors methylazoxymethanol (MAM REF AZT) or a DNA synthesis inhibitor cytosine arabinoside (Ara-C) (Hung et al., 2015).
-The inhibitors will be injected together with ephrinB2 before fear conditioning.
+3) To further examine the possible roles of glutamate receptors and glutamate transporters, we will inject inhibitors of the glutamate receptor NR2B (Ifenprodil; e.g. Huang et al., 2019) or glutamate transporters (EAAT1 and EAAT2; see above) into the BLA together with the ephrinB2 and determine whether they attenuate the enhancement of memory.
+To additionally establish the role of neurogenesis in ephrinB2-mediated fear memory, we will inject the neurogenesis inhibitor methylazoxymethanol (MAM REF AZT) or the DNA synthesis inhibitor cytosine arabinoside (Ara-C) (Hung et al., 2015).
+These inhibitors will be injected together with ephrinB2 before fear conditioning.

-4) To examine whether astrocytic or neuronal ephrinB2 are responsible for the enhancement of fear memory in BLA we will elevate ephrinB2 in astrocytes or excitatory neurons specifically by injecting into BLA AAV that expresses ephrinB2 in excitatory neurons in BLA (CaMKII promoter-driven) or astrocytes (GFAP promoter-driven) and study the effects on fear memory enhancement.
+4) To examine whether astrocytic or neuronal ephrinB2 are responsible for the enhancement of fear memory in BLA we will overexpress ephrinB2 in astrocytes or excitatory neurons specifically by injecting the BLA with an AAV that encodes ephrinB2 in excitatory neurons in BLA (CaMKII promoter-driven) or astrocytes (GFAP promoter-driven), and we will the study the effects of such injection on fear memory enhancement.